Attendance & punctuality

 1. Press the buzzer outside the front door to be given access and sign your child in using the touchscreen.

-1. For children who walk alone, the office may contact a parent/carer to confirm information.
+1. For children who have permission to come to school unaccompanied, the office may contact a parent/carer to confirm information.

 Speak to any member of staff at the school gates if you have trouble arriving to school on time.
 Remember: